-Bring your favorite theme park treat home with these homemade churros made into mini bites!
-This is the Disney churro recipe with step by step photos and tips to make this recipe perfect every time.
+Bring your favorite theme park treat home with these homemade churros made into mini bites.
+This is the Disney churro recipe with step by step photos and tips to make them perfect every time.

-If you’re missing your favorite Disney World or Disneyland churros, don’t despair.
+If you’re missing your favorite churros at Walt Disney World or Disneyland, don’t despair.
 You can make them at home with this easy to follow recipe.
 And if you never had a churro before then you need to try these mini homemade churros.
 Crunchy little bites of fried dough coated in cinnamon sugar are too good to resist.
 Serve them warm with a side of chocolate dipping sauce for the best sweet treat.

 What is a churro?